isabella-janssen/openshift-enhancements/enhancements/machine-config/machine-config-node.md

   Config Version:
     Current:            rendered-worker-e484b6e623b09767d5d8245e01a90a41
     Desired:            rendered-worker-e484b6e623b09767d5d8245e01a90a41
+  Config Image:
+    Current:            machineconfiguration.openshift.io/currentImage: image-registry.openshift-image-registry.svc:5000/openshift-machine-config-operator/ocb-image@sha256:6600f777a1d8b3b5be31f483189b5dc813799fe45bb2ba18b5742b58e27e9387
+    Desired:            machineconfiguration.openshift.io/desiredImage: image-registry.openshift-image-registry.svc:5000/openshift-machine-config-operator/ocb-image@sha256:6600f777a1d8b3b5be31f483189b5dc813799fe45bb2ba18b5742b58e27e9387
   Observed Generation:  3
 Events:                 <none>
 ```

-The above struct gives us some helpful information about a node as it pertains to the MCO.
-The `Spec` contains information about the Node's name, MCP association, and the desired config version it is targeting.
-The heart of the MCN resource is the list of `Conditions`, which describes all upgrade related events that have occurred on the node from the most recent upgrade process, no matter how small.
-You can also see the current and desired MachineConfig (MC) versions, indicating whether or not the node should be updating as well as whether or not the currently tracked update process held in `Conditions` is updating to the expected MC.
+The above struct gives us some helpful information about a node as it pertains to the MCO. `Spec` contains information about the node's name, MCP association, and the desired rendered MachineConfig (MC) version it is targeting.
+If on-cluster image mode is enabled, the `Spec` will also show the desired image for the node.
+The heart of the MCN resource is the list of `Conditions` in `Status`, which describes all upgrade related events that have occurred on the node from the most recent upgrade process, no matter how small.
+You can also see the current and desired rendered MC versions and desired and current image versions, if applicable, of the node in `Status`.
+The current and desired values indicate to the user whether or not the node should be updating as well as whether or not the currently tracked update process held in `Conditions` is updating to the expected rendered MC or image.
 The `ObservedGeneration` exists to let the user know how many times we have gone through some upgrade related changes.

-The desired config found in the spec will get updated immediately when a new config is found on the node.
-However, the desired config found in the status will only get updated once the new config has been validated in the machine config daemon.
+The desired config or image found in `Spec` will get updated immediately when a new config or image is found on the node.
+However, the desired config and image found in `Status` will only get updated once the new config has been validated in the MCD or the image has been successfully created.
 In the current implementation, the desired config is populated in the status by checking whether the update successfully gets past the "UpdatePrepared" phase.
 If the "UpdatePrepared" phase succeeds, then the status can safely add the desired config.

 The states to be reported by this MCN will roughly fall into the following: